microsoft/PQCrypto-SIDH/README.md

   assembly for Linux.
 - Includes Known Answer Tests (KATs), and testing/benchmarking code.

-## New in Version 3.1
+## New in Version 3.2

-- Updated with the round 2 submission to NIST's post-quantum crypto standardization process [4].
-- Added two new parameter sets over the primes p434 and p610 that match the post-quantum security of AES128 and AES192, respectively [6,7,8].
-Security categories for parameter sets have been adjusted upward [4].
+- Added four new parameter sets of compressed SIDH and four new parameter sets of compressed SIKE based on [11].
-- The starting curve has been changed from A = 0 to A = 6 [4].

 ## Supported Platforms

-**SIDH v3.1** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
+**SIDH v3.2** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
 We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
 See instructions below to choose an implementation option and compile on one of the supported platforms.